 5. What Counts as Income?

-Income forms a key piece of the child support formula, so it’s important to know what constitutes income.
+Income forms a key part of the child support formula, so it’s important to know what makes up this piece of the pie.
 The courts look at your gross income, not your take-home pay.

 - Unemployment and disability benefits.